GispoCoding/eis_toolkit/README.md

 *This repository only contains source code related to eis_toolkit python package.
 The user interface will be implemented into separate repository.*

-Licensed under the EUPL-1.2-or-later.
+Licensed under the EUPL-1.2 or later.

 ## Contributing

-If you are contributing by implementing new funcionalities, read the **For developers** section.
+If you are contributing by implementing new functionalities, read the **For developers** section.
 It will guide you to set up a local development environment.
 If you wish to just test the installation of eis_toolkit, follow the **For users** section (note that the currently documented installation process is by no means final).

 *For general contributing guidelines, see [CONTRIBUTING](./CONTRIBUTING.md).*